danielstieger/javaxbus/README.md

 # Testing
 `mvn test`.
 Will execute all available tests......
-Among the tests are unit tests and a small app as an integration test.
+Among the tests are unit tests and some small test-apps.
-You will need a vert.x instance with a tcp-event-bus-bridge and permissions in/outbound for the 'echo' address (do not reg. any consumers on this adr.)
+You will need a vert.x instance with a tcp-event-bus-bridge and permissions in/outbound for the 'echo' and the 'echo2' address
+(do not reg. any consumers on this adr.) in order to run the test-suit.